AlexanderPoone/tempusespatium/README.md

-# This repo is being refactored
+# This repo is being revamped

 TODOs:
 * Custom articles (auto-complete just like Wikipedia)